emf-creaf/meteoland/cran-comments.md

 ## Reverse/Downstream dependencies

-`meteoland` has a reverse dependency with `medfate`, which is under our responsibility.
+`meteoland` has a reverse dependency with `medfate` and `medfateland`, both under our responsibility.
+No dependency issues expected.